Guezone/SECMON/DOCS.md

 100% (43828 of 43828) |###############################################################################################| Elapsed Time: 0:00:00 Time:  0:00:00
-Exploit found for CVE-2021-3156 from Exploit-DB Exploit found for CVE-2014-8380 from Exploit-DB Exploit found for CVE-2021-3156 from Exploit-DB
+Exploit found for CVE-2021-3156 from Exploit-DB Exploit found for CVE-2014-8380 from Exploit-DB

 Search Github Exploit for registered CVE...
-Exploit found for CVE-2020-1590 from Github
 Exploit found for CVE-2020-1590 from Github

 Updating high risk product list....